A Leader in Land Use, Zoning, and Affordable Housing Law

 Many times, Jeffrey will be called by a current or former client and be asked how a “new law or regulation that I just heard about” will affect some sort of property owned by the person or a land development project contemplated by the entity.

-ALERT: PERMIT EXTENSION ACT OF 2020.
+THE PERMIT EXTENSION ACT OF 2020.
 Effective July 1, 2020, and retroactive to March 9, 2020, Governor Murphy signed into law the Permit Extension Act of 2020 (“PEA”).
 Generally speaking, the PEA extends practically all land use approvals issued by New Jersey State, county, and local governmental entities, bodies, and agencies, which were effective and valid as of March 9, 2020, for as long as the public health emergency declared by Governor Murphy under the Emergency Health Powers Act, N.J.S.A.
 26:13-1 et seq., is in effect.

 There are certain reporting requirements for approvals issued by State agencies, and approvals issued by the federal government do not appear to be subject to the PEA.